Parastrapotherium: Description

 The genus was first described by Amagehino in 1895.
 He distinguished it from the Santacrucian (late Early Miocene) Astrapotherium based on the greater number of upper and lower molars.
 Although later researchers disagreed and concluded that Ameghino based his conclusion on very fragmentary materials, they mostly agreed to distinguish the genus from other groups of astrapotherians.
+In the mandibular canine of Parastrapotherium, the microstructure of the tooth enamel is characterised by vertical decussation with enamel prism zones bending in an undulatory pattern.

 Species

 The following species have been recognised: